IsaacCheng9/IsaacCheng9/README.md

 I'm a third-year [Computer Science undergraduate](https://www.exeter.ac.uk/undergraduate/courses/computerscience/comsci/) at the University of Exeter.
-For my placement year, I'm working at IBM Hursley as a software developer for their
+For my placement year, I'm working at IBM Hursley as a software engineer for the
 [Watson IoT Platform Team](https://internetofthings.ibmcloud.com/).

 If you'd like to contact me, feel free to message me on